 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits forced and compulsory labor, but such practices occurred despite effective government enforcement.
-Resources and inspections were generally adequate and penalties were sufficiently stringent compared with other sentences for serious crimes.
+Resources and inspections were generally adequate, and penalties were sufficiently stringent compared to other sentences for serious crimes.

 Forced labor in the UK involved both foreign and domestic workers, mainly in sectors characterized by low-skilled, low-paid manual labor and heavy use of flexible, temporary workers.
 Those who experienced forced labor practices tended to be poor, living on insecure and subsistence incomes and in substandard accommodations.
 Victims of forced labor included men, women, and children.
 Forced labor was normally more prevalent among the most vulnerable, minorities or socially excluded groups.
-Albania, Nigeria, Vietnam, Romania, and Poland were the most likely countries of origin, but some victims were from the UK itself.
+The majority of victims were British nationals.
+Albania, Nigeria, Vietnam, Romania, and Poland were the most likely foreign countries of origin.
 Most migrants entered the UK legally.
 Many migrants used informal brokers to plan their journey and find work and accommodation in the UK, enabling the brokers to exploit the migrants through high fees and to channel them into forced labor situations.
 Many with limited English were trapped in poverty through a combination of debts, flexible employment, and constrained opportunities.
 Migrants were forced to share rooms with strangers in overcrowded houses, and often the work was just sufficient to cover rent and other charges.
 Sexual exploitation was the most common form of modern slavery reported in the UK, followed by labor exploitation, forced criminal exploitation, and domestic servitude.
-Migrant workers were subject to forced labor in agriculture, construction, food processing, service industries (especially nail salons), and on fishing boats.
+Migrant workers were subject to forced labor in agriculture (especially in marijuana cultivation), construction, food processing, service industries (especially nail salons), and on fishing boats.
 Women employed as domestic workers were particularly vulnerable to forced labor.

 In Bermuda the Department of Immigration and the Director of Public Prosecutions confirmed there were no cases of forced labor during the year, although historically there were some cases of forced labor, mostly involving migrant men in the construction sector and women in domestic service.
-Media did not report any cases of forced labor or worker exploitation in 2017.
+Penalties for forced labor were generally adequate to deter violations.
 The law requires employers to repatriate work-permit holders.
 Failure to do so had been a migrant complaint.
 The cases of worker exploitation largely consisted of employers requiring workers to work longer hours or to perform work outside the scope of their work permit.
 The government effectively enforced the law.
-The penalties for employing someone outside the scope of their work permit or without a work permit are 5,000 Bermudian dollars ($5,000) for the first offense and $10,000 Bermudian dollars ($10,000) for the second or subsequent offenses.
-Penalties are levied to both the employer and the employee and are sufficient to deter violations.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

-UK law prohibits the employment of children younger than the age of 13 with exceptions for sports, modeling, and paid performances, which may require a child performance license.
+The law does prohibit all of the worst forms of child labor.
+UK law prohibits the employment of children younger than 13 with exceptions for sports, modeling, and paid performances, which may require a child performance license.
 The law prohibits those younger than 16 from working in an industrial enterprise, including transportation or street trading.
 Children’s work hours are strictly limited and may not interfere with school attendance.
 Different legislation governs the employment of persons younger than 16, and, while some laws are common across the UK, local bylaws vary.
 If local bylaws so require, children between the ages of 13 and 16 must apply for a work permit from a local authority.
 The local authority’s education and welfare services have primary responsibility for oversight and enforcement of the permits.

 The Department for Education has primary regulatory responsibility for child labor, although local authorities generally handled enforcement.
-Penalties for noncompliance consist of relatively low fines, but were sufficient to deter violations.
-The Department of Education did not keep records of the number of local prosecutions, but officials insisted the department effectively enforced applicable laws.
+Penalties were sufficient to deter violations.

-The governments of Anguilla, the British Virgin Islands, the Falkland Islands (Islas Malvinas), Montserrat, and St. Helen-Ascension-Tristan da Cunha have not developed a list of hazardous occupations prohibited for children.
+The government of Saint Helena, Ascension, and Tristan da Cunha passed a bill to restrict child labor and improved services for vulnerable children.
+The governments of Anguilla, the British Virgin Islands, the Falkland Islands (Islas Malvinas), Montserrat, and St. Helena-Ascension-Tristan da Cunha have not developed a list of hazardous occupations prohibited for children.
+On Anguilla the minimum age for labor is 12 and for hazardous work 14.

 There are legislative gaps in the prohibition of trafficking in children for labor exploitation and the use of children for commercial sexual exploitation on the Falkland Islands (Islas Malvinas) and St. Helena-Ascension-Tristan da Cunha.
 While criminal laws prohibit trafficking in children for sexual exploitation, they do not address trafficking in children for labor exploitation.
 Laws do not exist in Monserrat regarding the use of children in drug trafficking and other illicit activities.
 Traffickers subjected children to commercial sexual exploitation in Turks and Caicos.
 The government did not effectively enforce the law, and penalties are not sufficient to deter violations.